 - 4.1.9.2.
 Archers are to be at their assigned area 15 minutes prior to their flight times, with their equipment ready. - 4.1.9.3.
 Shooters occupying a lane will be from different schools where possible. - 4.1.9.4.
 Coaches assigned to a group of lanes for their team can move archers within their assigned lanes if needed.
 But must indicate a lane change on the score cards.
-Archer must still occupy the same side (L or R) of the lane as was assigned to the team and each lane should still have archers from two different schools. - 4.1.9.5.
+Archers must still occupy the same side (L or R) of the lane as was assigned to the team and each lane should still have archers from two different schools. - 4.1.9.5.
 Solo shooters will be combined where possible to promote integrity. - 4.2.
-Whistle Signals: NASP® whistle commands will be used to operate the range. - 4.2.1.
-5+ whistles for an emergency - 4.2.2.
+Whistle Signals: NASP® whistle commands will be used to operate the range. - 4.2.1.5+ whistles for an emergency - 4.2.2.
 2 whistles to 'get bow.' - 4.2.3.
 1 whistle to 'shoot' - 4.2.4.
 3 whistles to 'go get arrows.' - 4.3.
 Arrow Handling and Movement About the Range: NASP® safety rules must be followed. - 4.3.1.
 Archers must walk when moving about the range. - 4.3.2.
 Archers must have one foot on each side of the shooting line with 'bows on toes' before shooting begins.
 KENTUCKY: archers should have their body centered over the shooting line.
 Straddling the shooting line with one foot on each side. - 4.3.3.
 While shooting, the archer must straddle the shooting line with the non-target foot behind the back edge of the shooting line.
 NO PART of the shooting line will be covered by the archer's foot. - 4.3.4.
-The tournament-provided arrow quiver must be placed ON the shooting line in FRONT of the archer. - 4.3.5.
 Shooter and quiver must remain in each archer's half of the assigned lane when on the shooting line.
-No part of the archers' body or the guiver may cover, or be past, their lane marks.

-Crowding across the middle of the lane, or into an adjacent lane, is unsportsmanlike conduct.
+No part of the archers' body or the quiver may cover, or be past, their lane marks. - 4.3.4.1.
+Crowding across the middle of the lane, or into an adjacent lane, is unsportsmanlike conduct. - 4.3.4.2.

-4.3.5.2.
 Crowding is defined as any part of the archer's body or equipment extending past the 30-inch area assigned to the archer.